zoffixznet/writing/perl6/20160404-Perl-6-Types--Made-for-Humans.md

                 ~ ' with the first 4 characters in the format of \d\d\d[-|#]'
     };

-Now, whenever the thing doesn't match out type, the message will be included before the `Type check...` message and the stack trace, providing more info on what sort of stuff was expected.
+Now, whenever the thing doesn't match our type, the message will be included before the `Type check...` message and the stack trace, providing more info on what sort of stuff was expected.
 You can also call `fail` instead of `warn` here, if you wish, in which case the `Type check...` message won't be printed,